Denise Dowse: Career

 Dowse started acting in 1989, playing Angela Quartermane in an episode of the television series Almost There.

 From 1989, she appeared in numerous TV series, such as ALF, Full House, Murphy Brown, Seinfeld, Buffy the Vampire Slayer, ER, Charmed, Shark, The Mentalist, Monk, and House.

 Dowse appeared in the 2005 comedy film Guess Who, featuring Bernie Mac and Ashton Kutcher.

 Dowse became best known for her role of Yvonne Teasley on Beverly Hills, 90210, after appearing as Judge Rebecca Damsen on The Guardian from 2001 through 2004.
 From 1993 to 1994, she appeared as a recurring character known as Vice Principal McBride in the television series California Dreams.

 From 2000 to 2004, she provided the voice of Officer Shirley in the Nickelodeon animated series Rocket Power for the last three seasons of the show's run, replacing CCH Pounder, who voiced the character in the first season.

 In 2020, she appeared as Valeria in the thriller film Fatale, featuring Hilary Swank, Michael Ealy, and Mike Colter.

 Dowse directed the drama film Remember Me: The Mahalia Jackson Story, featuring Ledisi, Corbin Bleu, Keith David, Vanessa Williams, and Columbus Short.
 The film premiered in April 2022, at the 30th Pan African Film and Arts Festival in Los Angeles.

 Death

 Dowse fell into a coma in August 2022, in connection with meningitis.
 She died on August 13, 2022, at the age of 64.

+An endowed scholarship fund to benefit theater and theater technology students at W.T.
+Woodson High School (now C.G.
+Woodson) in Fairfax, Virginia was funded by Dowse's high school friends and family.